Solotvyn

-Solotvyn is on the Bystrytsia of Solotvyn, the left of the two long headstreams of the Bystrytsia River (a tributary of the Dniester), at the foot of the Carpathian Mountains.
+Solotvyn is on the Bystrytsia Solotvynska, the left of the two long headstreams of the Bystrytsia River (a tributary of the Dniester), at the foot of the Carpathian Mountains.
 In the seventeenth century it was named Krasnopil.

+History

 Until 18 July 2020, Solotvyn belonged to Bohorodchany Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Ivano-Frankivsk Oblast to six.
 The area of Bohorodchany Raion was merged into Ivano-Frankivsk Raion.

+Until 26 January 2024, Solotvyn was designated urban-type settlement.
+On this day, a new law entered into force which abolished this status, and Solotvyn became a rural settlement.